Berwick-upon-Tweed: Scottish burgh

 Between the late 10th and early 11th centuries, the land between the rivers Forth and Tweed came under Scottish control, either through conquest by Scotland or through cession by England.
 Berwick was made a royal burgh by David I (reigned 1124–1153).
 David also established many of the shires of Scotland, with Berwick becoming the county town of Berwickshire, which covered the town and a largely rural area to the north-west of it.
 A mint was present in the town by 1153.
 In 1276, William de Baddeby was Constable of Berwick.

-While under Scottish control, Berwick was referred to as "South Berwick" in order to differentiate it from the town of North Berwick, East Lothian, near Edinburgh.
+While under Scottish control, Berwick was referred to as "South Berwick" to differentiate it from the town of North Berwick, East Lothian, near Edinburgh.

-Berwick had a mediaeval hospital for the sick and poor, which the Church administered.
+Berwick had a medieval hospital for the sick and poor, which the Church administered.
 A charter under the Great Seal of Scotland, confirmed by King James I of Scotland, grants the king's chaplain "Thomas Lauder of the House of God or Hospital lying in the burgh of Berwick-upon-Tweed, to be held to him for the whole time of his life with all lands, teinds, rents and profits, etc., belonging to the said hospital, as freely as is granted to any other hospital in the Kingdom of Scotland; the king also commands all those concerned to pay to the grantee all things necessary for the support of the hospital.
 Dated at Edinburgh June 8, in the 20th year of his reign."